About Our Catchment Area

 Georgetown Lombardi’s catchment area (service area) is defined by where at least 80% of our patients reside.

-This highly diverse area has two components in the District of Columbia and New Jersey.
-Overall, our catchment area contains a large minority population, with 23% identifying as Hispanic/Latino and a quarter as Black or African American.
+This area has two components in the District of Columbia and New Jersey.
+Overall, our catchment area contains two notable demographic groups: Hispanic/Latino (23% identifying as) and Black or African American (a quarter identifying as).

 About the D.C. catchment area: